Suicide Prevention Month at IDEA Public Schools

 Prioritizing Mental Health

 At IDEA Public Schools, we believe mental health is equally important as physical health.
 By prioritizing physical and emotional safety of our students, IDEA has established a Suicide Prevention Program to ensure our Team and Family is equipped to meet the needs of our students on all fronts – preventatively and responsively.
-Through the implementation of universal prevention measures such as school-wide screenings, raising awareness, and involving families, we can all prevent suicide
+Through the implementation of universal prevention measures such as school-wide screenings, raising awareness, and involving families, we can all prevent suicide.

 Hope Squad at IDEA Public Schools

 Hope Squad is a student-led group that provides support, resources, and encouragement to fellow students who may be struggling with mental health challenges.
 These dedicated individuals undergo training to identify and assist classmates who may be experiencing difficulties.
 Through their efforts, Hope Squad members play a crucial role in promoting mental health awareness, reducing stigma, and creating a culture of compassion within the school community.
-Pictured below is the Hope Squad at IDEA Edinburg College Preparatory.

 Mental Health Conversations & Support